Mouthguards are a Must for the Young Athletes in Your Family

 - Be sure that it is fitted to the young athlete’s teeth.
 Follow any instructions included with the mouthguard if you are not getting a custom guard.

 - Your athlete must want to wear it.
 They need to think it looks cool.
 Most young athletes are less concerned with the protection aspect of the mouthguard than they are with the appearance of it.

 Custom Mouthguards – as Good for the Kids as they are for the Pros

 Custom mouthguards for young athletes are made with the same care and consideration as the custom mouthguards of professional athletes.
-Mouthguards should fit well, be comfortable and protect without affecting speech and breathing no matter the age of the athlete or the level of competition.
+Mouthguards should fit well, be comfortable, and protect without affecting speech and breathing.
+These rules apply no matter the age of the athlete or the level of competition.

 The Sports with the Highest Incidence of Facial Trauma – Not What You Think

-“Orofacial trauma is highest in athletes ages 8 to 14 and most often occurs in basketball and soccer,” Dr. Larson said.
-“If your child wears or has worn braces or a retainer, it is even more necessary to have a quality mouthguard.
-All too often, parents and kids go through the time and expense of orthodontic treatment to get the perfect smile only to have it ruined by traumatic injuries that could be prevented by wearing a custom mouthguard.”
-(We don’t want to push custom mouthguards for braces bc by the next time they have an adj the mouth guard no longer fits.
-So until they are out of braces we will give them one free general mouthguard.)
+“Orofacial trauma is highest in athletes ages 8 to 14.
+Plus, it most often occurs in basketball and soccer,” Dr. Larson said.
+“If your child wears or has worn braces in OKC or a retainer, it is even more necessary to have a quality mouthguard.
+All too often, parents and kids go through the time and expense of orthodontic treatment.
+But after getting the perfect smile, it is ruined by injuries that could be prevented with a custom mouthguard.”